melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 (read last two paras)
 also think about this in the context of our model.
 The fitness landscape is monotonic... but NDD changes it I guess?
 There isn't a case where the less fit individuals are favored - it's just a matter of them not being disfavored I suppose?

+### Willi, Y., Van Buskirk, J., and Hoffman, A.A.
+2006.
+Limits to the adaptive potential of small populations.
+ARES.

+- "How good is the evidence that small populations have reduced evolvability?"
+	- (Houle 1992 is good source for evolvability, it seems)
+- Frankham 1996: small populations have low neutral genetic variation and low heterozygosity
+	- assumes that heterozygosity at markers are proportional to heterzygosity underlying phenotypically expressed traits (and therefore traits experiencing selection)
+	- but, genetic variation depends on more than population size (e.g., number of loci, dominance/epistasis, mutation rates, selection intensity, mode of selection)
+	- other factors influence adaptation: enviromental stress, genetic stress

+##### Theory of genetic variation and population size
+###### Single locus
+- allelic diversity may be a better measure of genetic variation than henterozygosity
+- with only drift and mutation, heterozygosity increaes monotonically with population size
+	- both because of the relationship to effective population size and the fact that more individuals means more mutations
+- single-locus models with selection and additive gene effects (single-locus but additive effects?): heterozygosity declines because the favored alleles will reach fixation
+	- selection is more efficient in large populations than small ones (because of the lack of drift?)
+	- so, elimination of deleterious mutations increases with N
+	- "A locus under selection begins to behave like a neutral locus when s <= 1/(2N_e) (Wright 1931)"
+		- i.e. with weak selection strength (or small population size) loci are more subject to drift?
+		- "Therefore as population size declines, stronger selection is required to prevent loss of rare beneficial mutations due to drift, and to ensure elimination of deleterious mutations.
+Consequently, genetic load becomes a problem"
+- with enough dispersal, isolated populations behave as if panmictic
+	- for isolated populations with low dispersal, loss of heterzygosity depends on number of demes/populations (probability of fixation happening at all demes?)
+##### Polygenic models
+- Assuming neutrality and additive effects, equilibrium V_A of a quantitative trait increases linearly with N_e (see Chakraborty and Nei 1982, Lynch and Hill 1986)
+	- because variation is eroded in small populations
+	- but not all small populations have low variation; drift at low N_e can produce a lot of different outcomes
+- Under selection, equilibrium V_A depends not just on population size but type/intensity of selection, rate and effect of mutations, and number of loci involved (Houle 1989, Keightley and Hill 1987)
+	- with directional selection V_A can increase unbounded but stabilizing selection has a limit on the possible V_A for large populations (because directional selection favors alleles in one direction... but this would reduce variation wouldn't it?)
+- Maximum heritability under stabilizing selection depends on population size and number of loci
+	- selection eliminates genetic variation (but effect is small when many loci are involved - Robertson?)
+	- selection also favors genotypes with beneficial alleles at many loci -> linkage equilibrium (which reduces variation by reducing the independence of loci)
+	- selection also decreases the number of individuals that reproduce and increases relatedness above them and produces variance in reproductive success, reducing N_e
+- Dispersal: movement increases V_A because immigrants counteract losses from drift more rapidly than mutation does
+- For longer-term directional selection, drift decreases chances of fixation of rare beneficial alleles and counteracts selection
+	- the selection differential also itself decreases under longer-term selection (?)
+	- Hill 1982 and Nomura 1997 show that there's more response to selection in populations that are small - variation of response is 2FV_A for inbreeding coefficient F
+		- staying smaller for longer increases F and thus increases variation in response
+	- think I should also look at Verrier et al. 1991?
+- Bottlenecks: reduce V_A due to drift and also influence individual genes (does this depend on frequency of dominant alleles...)

+##### Empirical studies
+- Swindell and Bouzat 2005: Drosophila heritability of bristle number declines with increasing time at small size, consistent with models of drift+mutation or drift+mutation+stabilizing selection
+- Cross-study comparison looking at F (can be derived from generalized study design) and and V_A
+	- F gives the expected decline in heterozygosity at neutral loci
+	- V_A declines linearly with F as with a neutral model with additive effects
+	- Fig. 2... should digest what's going on with fitness traits although I suppose that the number of studies with fitness is very small; but what does it mean if y axis is greater than 1??
+- In natural populations, often N_e does not predict quantitative genetic variation
+	- Willi et al. 2007 did find smaller populations had lower heritability when averaging over eight traits in 13 natural plant populations
+	- Waldmann 2001 and Widen and Andersson 1993 did not find relationships between heritability and population size although they were underpowered
+	- a combined meta-analysis of five studies here found no combined evidence of an effect of heritability on population size
+	- Reed and Frankham 2001: meta-analysis shows no evidence that quantitative variation and population size (15 studies?)
+		- heritability and neutral variation also appear unrelated
+	- Could be that small populations only declined only recently and still have variance-increasing effects of dominance or epistatic variance
+		- if V_A drops under drift-mutation balance at 1/(2N_e) per generation, substantial time may be needed to see effects of drift
+	- traits may be experiencing weak stabilizing selection such that V_A is only sensitive to population sizes at small size (at larger size the variance would asymptote)
+	- Also could be that the smallest populations where the effect would be strongest could already have gone extinct
+	- Or, gene flow may decouple V_A from population size
+- Abundant experimental tests showing populations held at small size for a long time have reduced short- and long-term adaptive response
+	- refs herein
+	- likely explanation here is drift counteracting selection
+		- Weber & Diggins (1990) looked at nine long-term experiments and found reduced selection capacity was stronger than expected due to a drift/selection model
+		- could be few loci or linkage disequilibrium (Bulmer effect)
+- Bottlenecks: original work by Bryant (1986 and 1993 papers) found no evidence of V_A reductions in bottlenecked populations
+	- subsequent studies have both found increases in V_A but also decreases consistent with additive expectations
+	- life history traits tend to show the increases in additive variance with inbreeding - possibly due to inbreeding depression and strong selection (purging?)
+	- hypothesis: bottlenecks increase V_A by changing nonadditive variance to additive variance (traits associated with fitness, experiencing inbreeding depression, have high dominance variance)
+	- then, can bottlenecks increase adaptive potential?
+		- bottlenecks typically reduce fitness (inbreeding depression) and surfaces deleterious recessive alleles - increased adaptive ability probably can't overcome this
+		- increases in V_A for some traits may be accompanied by decreases in V_A for others

+##### Other things reducing population adaptability

+- Small populations could be marginalized to less favorable environments, exposing them to less favorable conditions and lowering fitness
+	- what is needed to adapt in these environments may be different than in more suitable habitat, e.g., adaptation to environmental variation (plasticity?), adaptation to stronger stress
+- Lower individual fitness due to inbreeding depression, genetic load, nongenetic Allee effects
+	- Crnokrak and Roff 1999 review inbreeding depression in natural populations
+	- Lynch and Lande 1993 look at critical rates of change of a trait conferring maximal fitness
+	- Fischer and Mathies 1998 is a good empirical look with plant populations of various sizes - large populations can adapt to rapid environmental change but smaller populations can not
+	- Armbruster and Reed 2005 found inbreeding depression on average 69% more severe in stressful environments

+Hmm... okay good.
+Theory shows that most of the time but with some exceptions (not relevant to our model) small populations will lose genetic variation and heritability will fall.
+Selection seems to also reduce V_A (especially stabilizing selection, which isn't in our model).

+Empirical results are mixed.
+May be due to the fact that multiple traits are involved and/or more complicated genetic architectures as well as the presence of dominance or epistasis.
+The additive/non-additive variances were slightly confusing to me - I guess this is dominance variance?
+Means that our results depend on the trait (surprise!)

+The other points about marginal habitat and different types of selection are very interesting but not as relevant to us.
+The point about inbreeding depression is good - populations aren't just threatened by lack of adaptability, but by the reduced fitness!
+In fact, they reinforce.
+Which we see in our model.

+Some empirical stuff in here would be good to look at.
+Willi's other paper look cool.
+Reviews: Reed and Frankham, Armbruster and Reed.
+Fischer and Mathies looks super interesting but perhaps not for this project.
+Theory by Lande as well as Lynch and Lande would be good to read.
+Need to read S. Wright.